Legal assistance for review of detention

 Vluchtelingenwerk Vlaanderen Visit Website

 The law provides for access to free legal assistance for the purpose of judicial review of the detention order.
 Free legal assistance is provided for in the Judicial Code under the same conditions as for other asylum-related procedures.
 A rebuttable presumption applies whereby the person detained is considered to not have financial means to pay for legal assistance (see section on Regular Procedure: Legal Assistance).
-The Royal Decree on Closed Centres also explicitly guarantees legal assistance for every resident of a detention centre and free and uninterrupted contact between him or her and his or her lawyer.[1]
+The Royal Decree on Closed Centres also explicitly guarantees legal assistance for every resident of a detention centre and free and uninterrupted contact between them and their lawyer.[1]

-In the detention centres in Vottem and Bruges, a legal permanence of specialized lawyers used to be organised by the bureau for legal assistance of the bar association.
-Due to COVID-19, these permanences were stopped in Bruges and held by telephone in Vottem.
-Meanwhile the legal permanence of specialized lawyers have resumed both in the detention centre of Bruges and in that of Vottem.
-Their service is mainly limited to assigning a “pro-Deo” lawyer who is not present but has to ensure free legal assistance.
-The other centres have no first line legal assistance service and the assignment of a lawyer depends entirely on the social services in the centre.[2]
-The Move coalition coordinates a system of regular visitors that monitors migrants entering detention, provides them with free first line advice and refers them to an NGO for more specialised assistance if necessary.
+In the detention centres in Vottem and Bruges, a legal permanence of specialised lawyers used to be organised by the bureau for legal assistance of the bar association.
+Their service is mainly limited to assigning a Pro-Deo lawyer who is not present but has to ensure free legal assistance.
+The other centres have no first line legal assistance service, and the assignment of a lawyer depends entirely on the social services in the centre.[2]
+The Move coalition coordinates a system of regular visitors that monitors migrants entering detention, provides them with free first line advice and refers them to an NGO for more specialised assistance if necessary.[3]

 In practice, asylum seekers are often referred to inexperienced lawyers.
-Even if some bar associations, like the Brussels one, use short lists of lawyers that have expressed interest in assisting detained asylum seekers, these lists do not have specific qualification requirements.
-The system organised by the law does not offer sufficient means to enable lawyers to specialise themselves in migration and asylum law.[3]
-Move Coalition and its partners therefore propose the use of an appointment list of lawyers that are entrusted with legal aid in the detention centres, who will be subject to an assessment at the start that tests their knowledge of immigration law and afterwards to an annual/semi-annual assessment organized by the bar associations.[4]
-Due to recent changes in the way pro-deo lawyers are remunerated, a decline in the number of beneficiaries of legal assistance by experienced lawyers had been noticed.
+Even if some bar associations, like the Brussels one, use lists of lawyers that have explicitly expressed interest in assisting detained asylum seekers, the lawyers on these lists do not have to meet specific qualification requirements.
+The system organised by the law does not offer sufficient means to enable lawyers to specialise themselves in migration and asylum law.[4]
+Move Coalition and its partners therefore propose the use of an appointment list of lawyers that are entrusted with legal aid in the detention centres, who will be subject to an assessment at the start that tests their knowledge of immigration law and afterwards to an annual/semi-annual assessment organised by the bar associations.[5]
+Due to recent changes in the way Pro Deo lawyers are remunerated, a decline in the number of beneficiaries of legal assistance by experienced lawyers had been noticed.
 There is currently a structural shortage of qualified legal aid.

-Findings of the Move Coalition for the Reform of the Migration Code in 2021 indicate that the access to quality legal aid remains difficult.
-In a report of 2016, it is stated that only 20% of the detained migrants has access to a lawyer.[5]
+Findings of the UNHCR in a 2019 report on access to legal aid for asylum-seekers pointed to difficulties experienced by asylum seekers in detention in accessing quality legal aid.[6]
+In some centres, only 40% of the detained migrants report to have had access to a lawyer (appointed by the bar or a private lawyer).[7]
 The quality of legal aid varies among the detention centres.
 Partnerships have been established between directors of certain detention centres and the bar associations of the judicial district in which the centre is located, leading to inequalities in the concrete implementation of the constitutional right to legal aid.
 For example in the centres of Vottem and Bruges, there is currently a first-line legal aid service organised by the Legal Aid Commission, however this is not the case in the other detention centres.
-The Move Coalition therefore recommends that the Royal Decree on Closed Centres shall include the obligation for the staff of the detention centres to ensure that every newly detained migrant from the first day of detention enjoys the effective assistance of a lawyer by providing information on the right to legal aid and by contacting the agency for legal aid.[6]
-It also recommends that the Royal Decree shall include the obligation for the directors of the detention centres to establish a first-line assistance service in their institution, to be held twice a week at fixed times.[7]
+The Move Coalition therefore recommends that the Royal Decree on Closed Centres shall include the obligation for the staff of the detention centres to ensure that every newly detained migrant from the first day of detention enjoys the effective assistance of a lawyer by providing information on the right to legal aid and by contacting the agency for legal aid.[8]
+It also recommends that the Royal Decree shall include the obligation for the directors of the detention centres to establish a first-line assistance service in their institution, to be held twice a week at fixed times.[9]

 [1] Articles 62 and 63 Royal Decree on Closed centres.

-[2] UNHCR Belgium, Juridische Begeleiding van verzoekers om internationale bescherming in België, September 2019, available in Dutch at: https://bit.ly/38NjQWZ, 25 and 43.
+[2] UNHCR Belgium, Legal assistance of applicants for international protection in Belgium, September 2019, available in Dutch at: https://bit.ly/38NjQWZ and in French at https://tinyurl.com/45vupyve, 25 and 43.

 [4] See all the findings in UNHCR, Accompagnement juridique des demandeurs de protection international en Belgique, September 2019, available in French at: https://bit.ly/3wRmwB2.